175-151-Great Vocals

 172. ON A CLEAR DAY (YOU CAN SEE FOREVER) “On a Clear Day (You Can See Forever)” (1971)

 Adapted from the 1965 Musical of the same name, Cleo took this standard and totally reinvented it to suit her bluesy Jazz / Pop style.
-This British singer has been the standard-bearer for Jazz interpretation since the 1960s, and her 3 to 4 octave range has only solidified her reputation and longevity for some of the most remarkable performances ever recorded.
-Still recording and performing well into the 2000s, her adaptable contralto voice is extraordinary, whether performing live or scat-singing.
-Listen closely, especially to the very ending…Amazing!
+This British singer has been the standard-bearer for Jazz interpretation since the 1960s, and her 3 to 4 octave range has only solidified her reputation and longevity for some of the most awe- inspiring, remarkable British Jazz performances ever recorded.
+Still recording and entertaining well into the 2000s, her adaptable, contralto voice is nothing short of extraordinary, whether performing live or scat-singing.
+Husband John Dankworth’s arrangement accompanies her musically here, and what a beloved, Jazzy treasure.
+Listen closely, especially to the song’s conclusion…Vivacious and Scintillating!

 171. SOME ENCHANTED EVENING “South Pacific” (1949)